cisco18/algorithms-and-data-structures/README.md

-Projects from my college course "Algorithms and Data Structures".
+Java exercises from "Algorithms and Data Structures" course march 2021.